-The Target of Evaluation (TOE), the STRONGV2P0 secure subsystem is a Hard macro instantiated within an SOC which is composed of a processing unit, security components, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
-The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software as long as it physically exists in an STRONGV2P0 after being delivered by the IC Manufacturer.
+- The Target of Evaluation (TOE), the STRONGV2P10_LN04LPE secure subsystem featuring the TORNADOTM-H cryptographic coprocessor, is a Hard macro instantiated within an SOC which is composed of a processing unit, security components, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
+The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software as long as it physically exists in an STRONGV2P10_LN04LPE after being delivered by the IC Manufacturer.
 Such software (also known as IC bootloader/firmware) is used for providing additional services to facilitate the usage of the hardware and/or to provide additional services, a random number generation library and a random number generator.
 All other software is called Security IC Embedded Software and is not part of the TOE.
-The Security IC Embedded Software is initially stored in encrypted form in external NVM (Flash).
-The SoC S5E9840 is necessary to operate the STRONGV2P0 but it is not TOE hardware.
+The SoC S5E9925 is necessary to operate the STRONGV2P10_LN04LPE but it is not TOE hardware.
+The Security IC Embedded Software is initially stored in encrypted form in external NVM (Flash). - Regarding the public key cryptographic libraries, the user has the possibility to tailor this IC Dedicated Software part of the TOE during the manufacturing process by deselecting the public key cryptographic libraries.
+Hence the TOE can be delivered with or without the functionality of the public key cryptographic libraries what's resulting in two TOE configurations.
+This is considered in this Security Target and corresponding notes (indicated by "optional") are added where required.
+If the user decides not to use the public key cryptographic libraries, the library is not delivered to the user and the accompanying Rivest-Shamir-Adleman (O.RSA) and Elliptic Curve Cryptography(O.ECDSA, O.ECDH) is not provided by the TOE.
+Deselecting public key cryptographic libraries means excluding the code implementing functionality, which the user decided not to use.
+Excluding the code of the deselected functionality has no impact on any other security policy of the TOE, it is exactly equivalent to the situation where the user decides just not to use the functionality. - 11 Note: This document will refer to the TOE as 3S as well.